MisterTerra/MisterTerra-DogeMinerCE/README.md

 3. Start mining Dogecoins!

 ### Code License
-This projects code is licensed under the MIT License - see the [Code License](Code%20License) file for details.
+This projects code is licensed under the Apache 2.0 License - see the [Code License](LICENSE) file for details.

 ### Asset License
 The assets have different licensing terms.
 Please check the [Asset License](Asset%20License) file for details.